Who are the Titanium Titans?

 Is there any parent involvement needed?

 Yes, we do ask that each family help out in whatever way they are able.
 We have and need MENTORS in every area of focus listed above.
-If you have knowledge or skills you wish to share, can commit to attending meetings one day a week, and are willing to obtain the necessary clearances (the same clearances you have for scouts, sports, etc), WE NEED YOU!
-Please fill out the mentor application found at the end of the Titanium Titans Team Handbook..
+If you have knowledge or skills you wish to share, can commit to attending meetings one day a week, and are willing to obtain the necessary clearances (the same clearances you have for scouts, sports, etc.), WE NEED YOU!

-In addition, we are always happy to have PARENT HELPERS who coordinate meals during build season, coordinate carpools and hotel rooms for competitions, work with the marketing team to determine t-shirt and uniform sizing needs and ordering, etc.
+In addition, we need PARENT VOLUNTEERS to assist with the numerous tasks required to keep the team running.
+These include, but are not limited to coordinating meals during build season, coordinating carpools and hotel rooms for competitions, working with the business team to determine t-shirt and uniform sizing needs and ordering, etc.

 WHEN can I join the team?